[email protected]

 We use an on-line learning journey which records photos, observations, and comments in line with the Early Years Foundation Stage (EYFS), to build up a record of your child’s experiences during their time with us.
 We use the educational software programme called “Tapestry” which is hosted within the EU on secure servers.
 Tapestry is a GDPR compliant company using secure servers in the UK to store data.

 Careful assessment, record keeping, observations and discussions with parents provide the basis for recording how your child is developing.
 We welcome close dialogue between home and Pre-School in support of your child’s learning and development.
 All information about your child is confidential to you.
-Your child will have a designated Key Person who will help your child to feel safe and cared for within the setting and support their individual learning and development.
-This is reviewed after 6 weeks to ensure the Children have time to form bonds and supportive relationships with their allocated key person
+Your child will have a designated Key Person whos role is to ensure each childs care is tailored to meet their individual needs aswell as help your child to feel safe and cared for within the setting and support their individual learning and development.
+They will also help families engage with more specialist support if appropriate.
+This is reviewed after 6 weeks to ensure the Children have time to form bonds and supportive relationships with their allocated key person.

 Progress Check